 I don’t even need to be at my computer to book our hotel, flights or rental car anymore.
 With Webjets latest app on my phone and tablet, it’s even easier and faster to make the selection and complete the booking.
 With all the choices laid out on my screen, I can easily compare prices and make sure I’m getting a great deal.

 Webjet App Functionality

 When you open the Webjet App and you’re presented with 3 choices; hotels, flights and rental cars.
-You can use if for any size booking, from finding a last minute hotel bed for tonight to your next dream multi-stop adventure.
+You can use it for any size booking, from finding a last-minute hotel bed for tonight to your next dream multi-stop adventure.

 I really appreciate the effort the designers made to make the App suitable for users on the go rather than just making a standard website fit the screen.
 Things like immediately offering your current location when searching for a hotel wouldn’t be much help on my computer at home but when I’m in a new city and looking for a good deal for a night or two it’s brilliant.